Religion

 -

-Sketch on authority or a definition of progressive.
+An outline on authority, or a definition of the progressive.

 Why this hatred of authority?

-Authority resembles those secret agents dear to Graham Greene who conceal their identity so as not to lose it further during a bad encounter.
-It still has a few admirers who are fond of it and deploy treasures of ingenuity to define it, redefine it, so that it is understood in its time.
-To do this, they bring it closer to the Continue reading
+Authority resembles those secret agents so dear to Graham Greene, who conceal their identity to avoid losing it further in a disastrous encounter.
+It still has a few devotees who cherish it and deploy considerable ingenuity to define it, redefine it, so that it is understood by its time.
+To this end, they draw a parallel with… Continue reading

 -

-What is the problem with the Mass of Paul VI?
+What is the problem with Paul VI's mass?

-More than fifty years ago, the Catholic Church adopted a new Mass that broke with Church tradition in a way never before seen.
-However, the reformers did not expect the traditional Mass to last.
-In fact, they were convinced of the opposite.
-And they used every means at their disposal to Continue reading
+More than fifty years ago, the Catholic Church adopted a new Mass that broke with Church tradition in an unprecedented way.
+The reformers, however, had not anticipated that the traditional Mass would outlive them.
+They were even convinced of the opposite.
+And they used every means at their disposal to… Continue reading

 -